dcodeIO/PSON/README.md

 dictionaries to reduce data redundancy to the absolute minimum.
 In a nutshell:

 * 256 one-byte values
-* Zig-zag encoded base 128 variable length integers from protobuf
+* Base 128 variable length integers (varints) from protobuf
 * 32bit floats if possible without precision loss
-* Keyword dictionaries
+* Progressive and static dictionaries

 A **PSON.StaticPair** contains the PSON encoder and decoder for a static (or empty) dictionary and can be shared between all connections.
 It's recommended for production.

 A **PSON.ProgressivePair** contains the PSON encoder and decoder for a progressive (automatically filling) dictionary.
-On the one hand this requires no dictionary work from the developer but on the other is required on a per-connection basis.
+On the one hand this requires no dictionary work from the developer but on the other requires one pair per connection.

 tl;dr Numbers, please!
 ----------------------